 IMDb Registered users can cast a vote (from 1 to 10) on every title in the database.
 Users can vote as many times as they want but every vote will overwrite the previous one so it's one vote per title per user.

 How do I see my past votes?
 Can I change or delete a vote if I changed my mind?

 You can view your voting history by going to http://imdb.com/list/ratings.
-To delete a vote, simply go to the film's page on the site hover over the interactive star bar, and click on the red "x" icon.Please note that vote totals are not recalculated instantly so it may take 24 hours for your change to be reflected on the title's rating page.
+To delete a vote, simply go to the film or show page on the site hover over the interactive star bar, and click on the red "x" icon.Please note that vote totals are not recalculated instantly so it may take 24 hours for your change to be reflected on the title's rating page.

-Also remember that if you simply want to change your vote on an individual film instead of deleting it, you can vote again for the same film.
+Also remember that if you simply want to change your vote on an individual film or show instead of deleting it, you can vote again.
 Subsequent votes always replace the existing one.

-How do you calculate the vote displayed on a film's page?
+How do you calculate the vote displayed on a film or show page?

 We take all the individual votes cast by IMDb registered users and use them to calculate a single rating.
 We don't use the arithmetic mean of the votes (although we do display the mean and average votes on the votes breakdown) -- the rating displayed on a film's page is a weighted average.
 To display the detailed votes breakdown, click on the 'More' link located below the existing user rating.
 For an example, see here.

 A weighted average means that some votes have more weight than others in our calculations.
 If you want more information, see this detailed explanation.

 The average vote on film or show XYZ is wrong.
 Do you realize your math is way off?